-- Prepared for, facilitated and generated agendas, minutes, emails, and handout for monthly NATS TAC and Policy Committee Meetings:

-- Updated the following webpages

-- NATS committee meeting pages

-- o TIP Website

-- NATS Meeting documents

-- SWMPC Facebook page

-- Wrote quarterly progress reports and other documentation detailing work completed.

-- Monthly tracking the spending of the NATS budget and reporting expenditures to MDOT, as well as other tasks related to the fiscal management of the MPO.

-- Weekly MPO Debriefing Meetings with SWMPC Staff
+- Prepared for, facilitated and generated agendas, minutes, emails, and handout for monthly NATS TAC and Policy Committee Meetings: - Updated the following webpages - NATS committee meeting pages - TIP Website - o CMAQ & Air Quality - NATS Meeting documents - SWMPC Facebook page - Conducted a survey of Committee members to gauge interest in transportation education topics - Brought a speaker to present on the US Census.
+Staff expounded on how population is used to determine transportation funding - Updated educational binders and distributed these to Committee members.
+Updated material incudes: federal transportation funding opportunities, description of asset management & PASER, definitions of common terms, and the TIP amendment process - Wrote quarterly progress reports and other documentation detailing work completed. - Monthly tracking the spending of the NATS budget and reporting expenditures to MDOT, as well as other tasks related to the fiscal management of the MPO. - Weekly MPO Debriefing Meetings with SWMPC Staff